NBA players' union says Orlando Magic donation to a DeSantis super PAC is 'alarming'

 The Orlando Magic is owned by the family of former U.S. Secretary of Education Betsy DeVos, who served in the Trump administration.

-"The Magic's donation does not represent player support for the recipient," it said.
+"The Magic's donation does not represent player support for the recipient," the union said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.